maryamattique034-spec/MY-TRADING-PROJECT/README.md

 #  Trading Platform APIs

-This project is a Django REST Framework based stock trading simulation system.
+This project is a Django REST Framework-based stock trading simulation system, containerized with Docker.
-It allows users to register, manage accounts, trade stocks, and get automated reports using Celery and Redis.
+It allows users to register, manage accounts, trade stocks, and get automated reports using Celery + Redis.

 ##  Features
 - User authentication with JWT (Register/Login).